The Role of Consequential and Functional Sound in Human-Robot Interaction: Toward Audio Augmented Reality Interfaces: Introduction

+To address these gaps, this work investigates the intersection of sound, \gls{aar}, and \gls{hri}, with the goal of understanding how both naturally occurring consequential sounds produced by a Kinova Gen3 manipulator and intentionally designed functional auditory cues shape human perception and interaction.
+We present a three-part, in-person study.
+First, we replicate and extend prior work on the effects of consequential robot sound on human perception, examining how varying collocated settings and sound conditions influence user responses.
+Second, we evaluate humans’ ability to detect and localize augmented spatial audio cues to establish their perceptual viability and motivate the use of \gls{aar} in \gls{hri}.
+Third, we compare three sound conditions in a collaborative human–robot task, investigating how each design—including a specific \gls{aar}-based approach—affects communication, spatial awareness, and perceptions of robot behavior.

+By bridging perspectives from auditory augmentation and \gls{hri} sound design, this work contributes empirical evidence and design insights toward a deeper understanding of how robot sound influences human experience.
+More broadly, it positions sound as an expressive, informative, and underutilized interaction channel for shaping effective and engaging human–robot collaboration.

-The key contributions of this paper are as follows: \begin{itemize} \item An in-person replication of a prior study (N=48) investigating the effects of consequential sounds on human perceptions of robots \cite{allen}. \item An experimental investigation into spatial sound localization in a limited workspace (N=51). \item A comparative study (N=41) evaluating three auditory conditions—consequential sound, functional sound, and spatial sound—during a human-robot collaborative task. \item Practical design insights and guidelines for the use of functional sound in \gls{hri} applications. \end{itemize}
+The key contributions of this paper are as follows: \begin{itemize} \item A rigorous in-person replication of prior work (N = 48) examining the effects of consequential robot sounds on human perception \cite{allen}, extending earlier findings beyond online settings to a collocated interaction with a physical robotic manipulator. \item An empirical characterization of human spatial sound localization within a constrained robotic workspace (N = 51), providing foundational evidence for the feasibility and limitations of spatial auditory cues (\gls{aar}) as an interaction modality in \gls{hri}. \item A controlled comparative study (N = 41) evaluating consequential, functional, and spatial (\gls{aar}) auditory feedback during a human–robot collaborative task, demonstrating how different sound design strategies differentially influence user perception and experience (i.e., how these designs affect feelings of robot warmth and competence, and feelings of discomfort). \item Actionable design insights and guidelines for sound-based interaction in \gls{hri}, synthesizing quantitative and qualitative findings to inform the intentional use of functional and spatial (\gls{aar}) sound in future human–robot interfaces. \end{itemize}